 For those of you who may be into photography and have used old school camera setups, you will probably be aware of 35mm full frame sensors.
 The 35mm refers to the width of the film

 Dr Ripoll said he personally prefers a cropped frame sensor.
 I can’t remember why – he did explain this…

-Silvestre had a slide a this stage in the morning and it had a whole list of different DSLR cameras that are suitable for purpose – I cannot remember the full list because it was long!
-Essentially, most DSLRs including the entry level models from Nikon and Canon were on the list (so you don’t have to take a second mortgage out to afford one!)
+Silvestre had a slide at this stage in the morning and it had a whole list of different DSLR cameras that are suitable for purpose – I cannot remember the full list because it was long!
+Essentially, most DSLRs including the entry-level models from Nikon and Canon were on the list (so you don’t have to take a second mortgage out to afford one!)

 Fortunately for me, the DSLR I currently own was on his list of cameras that are fine to use for dental photography.
 But it is worth emphasising that you really need to have a DSLR – a compact digital just isn’t good enough since you cannot attach the right lens to them.